Generic selectors

 • Care Level: Easy

-• Diet – Omnivore
+• Diet.
+Omnivore

-• Origin – Taiwan
+• Origin.
+Taiwan

-• Swimming Level – All
+• Swimming Level.
+All

-The Cherry Shrimp is a vivid, small-sized crustacean that can be placed in the same tank as African Dwarf Frogs but could also potentially become their prey.
+The Cherry Shrimp is a vivid, small-sized crustacean that is placed in the same tank as African Dwarf Frogs but could also potentially become their prey.
 This appealing shrimp requires waters with temperatures between 65°F to 73°F and pH levels of 6.0 up to 7.5 for it to thrive.
 They are an amiable creature and make great companions when cohabitating with dwarf frogs.
 They need a lot plants and your frogs need to be well fed for them not to be seen as snacks to your frog.
 The next shrimp will be a better option.

 21. Amano Shrimp